Abishek-Newar/360CircleInfotech/README.md

 # A FULL STACK TODO WEBSITE AND MOBILE APP
-it is a full stack mobile app and website
+It is a full stack mobile app and website
 ### FUNCTIONALITIES
 user signup, login, forgot password create todo, delete todo, mark as done